SiweiPro/CROSS/README.md

 We provide the example of the Enron dataset, and the other datasets follow a similar setup.

-First, download the original dataset from [here](https://drive.google.com/drive/folders/1QFxHIjusLOFma30gF59_hcB19Ix3QZtk) and save them into the ```./DyLink_Datasets/Enron/``` directory.
-Then, download the LLM-generated texts from [here](https://drive.google.com/drive/folders/1ppHXycl702xq3gzfOs54O9bm2p8vi9U6) and replace the corresponding files of the Enron dataset into the directory.
+First, download the original dataset from [here](https://drive.google.com/drive/folders/1QFxHIjusLOFma30gF59_hcB19Ix3QZtk) and save them into the ```../DyLink_Datasets``` directory.
+Then, download the LLM-generated texts from [here](https://drive.google.com/drive/folders/1ppHXycl702xq3gzfOs54O9bm2p8vi9U6) and replace the corresponding files of the dataset into the directory.

 The final directory structure should be:
 ```{bash}